Charu-Gupta-2708/Data_projects_TripleTen/Story Telling Superstore Project/README.md

 This was the 5th project I worked on in the TripleTen BIA program.

-Description:To understand what is causing customers to return their orders and how to reduce the volume of returned orders.The dataset of Superstore was provided by TripleTen.Data was downloaded and cleaned by importing in tableau using calculated field  and orders and returned  tables were joined using the left join.
+🔗Description:To understand what is causing customers to return their orders and how to reduce the volume of returned orders.The dataset of Superstore was provided by TripleTen.Data was downloaded and cleaned by importing in tableau using calculated field  and orders and returned  tables were joined using the left join.

-Objectives: To find out the root causes of returned orders the following worksheets were made 1.A scatterplot showing the correlation between total sales and total returns to find if sales always correlate positively with returns?
+🔗Objectives: To find out the root causes of returned orders the following worksheets were made 1.A scatterplot showing the correlation between total sales and total returns to find if sales always correlate positively with returns?

 2.A bar chart showing the return rate by product category.